Vertical 02 · Research

 07 The dual-axis derivative-standing threshold: TBOC § 21.552(a)(3)

 TBOC § 21.552(a)(3)i is structured along two axes.
-The first axis is a statutory ceiling: the corporation may, by governing-document amendment, elect a derivative-standing threshold up to 3% of voting shares.
+The first axis is a statutory ceiling: the corporation may, by governing-document amendment, elect a derivative-standing threshold up to 3% of outstanding shares.
 The second axis is the elected threshold: the number the corporation actually adopts is the floor a shareholder-plaintiff must satisfy to bring a derivative suit.
 The same statutory number functions as a ceiling for the corporation and a floor for the plaintiff — hence “dual-axis.”22

 Figure 4 · Section 21.552 dual-axis explainer